Asymptotic Properties for Bayesian Neural Network in Besov Space: Numerical examples

-In \autoref{table:f1_networks} and \autoref{table:f2_networks}, the parameters to estimate each function were presented.
-As the number of samples increases, the complexity of the neural network model increases.
+In \autoref{table:f1_networks} and \autoref{table:f2_networks}, the hyperparameters (model parameters) to estimate each function were presented.
+These values are calculated numerically and may vary depending on the computer environment.
 Its speed is affected by the complexity of the true regression function.
+As can be seen from the tables, the smaller variance is almost zero.
+Considering the numerical precision, it is indistinguishable from spike-and-slab prior \citep{ishwaran2005spike}.

-We fit the model using the Bayes by Backprop algorithm with the python \texttt{PyTorch} package \citep{NEURIPS2019_9015}.
-Experiments were run on a GPU server with one Nvidia RTX 3090.
-The code and instruction related to the experiment were provided in the supplementary material. \autoref{fig:f1_results} and \autoref{fig:f2_results} show the results.
-For both problems, as the number of the data increase, mean functions get closer to the true regression function and empirical errors decrease.
+In practice, even the smaller models can approximate the true function with a sufficient precision.
+We present the numerical experiments with the four functions in \autoref{appendix:numerical_results}.